top of page

 Bee Balm

-These Ontario native shrubs are adorned with the oddest-looking blossoms, which resemble Cyndi Lauper’s 1980s haircut.
+These Ontario native shrubs are adorned with the oddest-looking blossoms, which some say most resembles Cyndi Lauper’s 1980s haircut.
 Bees aren’t the only ones who enjoy them; butterflies and hummingbirds are also big fans.
 It’s best not to overcrowd bee balm in your garden and give it plenty of room to breathe, so it doesn’t develop mildew on its leaves.

 Butterfly Weed